AP Computer Science

 Prerequisites: The necessary prerequisites for entering the AP Computer Science A course include completion of Algebra II with B or better and experience in problem solving.
 A student in the AP Computer Science A course should be comfortable with functions and the concepts found in the uses of functional notation.
 Previous computer programming experience is not required.
 Prospective students should be ready to commit 10 hours working alone on the computer each week.

 Course Fee: Early Bird Fee $650 (good before July 1, 2017).
 Regular Tuition Fee $695 (July 1, 2017).
 Applicants utilizing a staggered payment plan are not eligible for the Early Bird discount.

-Course Dates: September 11 through approximately May 6 (ends on the date of the 2018 AP CS Exam, which has not yet been posted).
+Course Dates: September 11 through approximately May 16 (ends on the date of the 2018 AP CS Exam).
 Students have off Thanksgiving week and the week between Christmas and New Year.

 Course Description: This course prepares students for the AP Computer Science A Exam.
 Object-oriented programming methodology with a concentration on problem solving and algorithm development is emphasized.
 Students will read, answer questions, take quizzes, and most importantly, design, code, document and test Java programs.
 This is a hands-on, project-based course.
 There will also be opportunities for students to exercise their creativity by designing their own custom Java classes.
 In addition to the learning resources listed above under "Texts Required", we incorporate beginning computers science projects developed at Princeton, University of Washington, and Bucknell.